Barn Cleaning Winter Prep Step-by-Step

 Sharing is caring!

-Finding tips on how to keep the cold winter weather from inviting your livestock housing is something homesteaders look for at the start of each fall.
-Today I am going to share with you what I do for our barn cleaning winter prep so our animals stay warm and dry no matter what the weather is like.
+Today, I will share with you what I do for our barn cleaning winter prep so our animals stay warm and dry no matter what the weather is like.

-If you raise animals on your homestead, barn cleaning and preparing their homes for cooler weather should be on your fall checklist.
-Our job is to always be sure we have a warm dry place for our animals to retreat to when the weather gets bad.
-This is true whether you live in a cooler climate or not because rain can cause stress to your animals just like snow.
+Our job is to be sure we have a warm, dry place for our animals to retreat to when the weather gets bad.
+This is true no matter where you live because rain can be as harmful as snow.

 Setting up a schedule dependent on the seasons is an excellent way to make sure the important things get the attention they need right on time.

-Barns, pens, and shelters should have a thorough clean-out every spring and fall.
 This will keep pests such as lice and mites to a minimum, not to mention help deter unwanted worm outbreaks and even illness.
-A clean and dust-free shelter is one of the keys to healthy animals.

 preparing your barn cleaning for winter

-As with any large chore such as barn clean-out, it is so much easier to break things down into steps.
-This will help you cover all aspects of cleaning and give you a more thorough job in a shorter time.
+As with any large chore such as barn clean-out, it is much easier to break things down into smaller steps.

-Cleaning out shelters is a big job, so if you can enlist help.
+SLCG Pro Tip: Cleaning out shelters is a big job, so if you can enlist help.
 My boys give me a barn clean-out at least once a year as a Birthday gift.
-I love this gift because it is my chance to get some much-needed heavy labor and a large project done in just one day.

 Barn Cleaning Winter Prep Step By Step

 I find it is best to do both things at once.
-This means as you are cleaning out your barn you are preparing it for the upcoming winter as well.
-Another tip is to look at your barn closely to see if there are any cracks or holes that need to be plugged up.
+This means as you are cleaning out your barn, you are also preparing it for the upcoming winter.

 How do I secure my barn for winter?

-The most important thing to look for is entry points in your barn that an outside predator can use.
-All animals seek shelter in the cold and wet months, and the last thing you want is a raccoon in your barn.
-Cover up any obvious holes by nailing down boards, reducing the chance of something unwanted getting in and invading your goat’s feed.
+Cover up any obvious holes by nailing down thin boards, reducing the chance of something unwanted getting in and invading your goat’s feed.

 A goat peeking out from a barn at the new snow fall

-Step #1 Gather your supplies.
+Step #1 Gather your supplies

 You will also want to have fresh bedding to put down when you are done.
 We use sawdust in our barn, but straw or wood chips will also work well.
-Don’t forget to also have face masks or bandanas for anyone who is helping.
-Trust me, the smell will be a bit, well, intense.

 Step #2 Move the animals